rayhen-02/DSC-212-Assignment/README.md

-# DSC-212-Assignment
-Project Summary (Concise)

-This project applies spectral modularity bisection to detect communities in Zachary’s Karate Club graph, while tracking how node centrality measures change during recursive splits.

-Core Work Completed

-Constructed the global and subgraph modularity matrix.

-Implemented recursive spectral bisection using the leading eigenvector.

-Tracked, at each split step:

-Degree

-Betweenness

-Closeness

-Clustering coefficient

-Visualized:

-Graph evolution (“time-lapse” community splits)

-Metric evolution line plots for all nodes

-Produced a final summary table and interpretation.

-Algorithm Basis

-Follows the modularity maximization method from Newman (2006) using eigenvectors of the modularity matrix B, applied recursively to subcommunities.
-Dataset from Zachary (1977).

-Process Overview

-Begin with the entire graph as one community.

-Compute subgraph modularity matrix.

-Get the largest eigenvalue and eigenvector.

-If eigenvalue > 0, split based on vector signs; otherwise mark as final.

-Continue until no further splits improve modularity.

-Results & Key Insights

-Final output: 5 communities formed over 4 successful splits.

-First split separated the two historic factions (around Node 0 and Node 33).

-Betweenness centrality revealed major role shifts:

-Leaders (0 and 33) began as high-betweenness brokers.

-Their betweenness dropped to near zero after separation, reflecting their shift to local community leaders.

-Demonstrated that node importance is context-dependent and changes as the network is partitioned.

-Final Conclusion

-Community detection is not only about finding groups, but understanding how node roles evolve as structure becomes more localized.
-This project shows that centrality is dynamic, not fixed, and depends on the level of community resolution at which the network is studied
+🥋 **Community Detection on Zachary’s Karate Club**

+Spectral Modularity Bisection + Centrality Evolution Tracking

+This project applies a spectral modularity community detection algorithm to the well-known Zachary’s Karate Club network.
+Beyond producing final communities, it also analyzes how node-level centrality measures change during each recursive split.

+🔍 Key Features

+Modularity Matrix (B) for global and subgraph splits

+Recursive spectral bisection using the leading eigenvector

+Per-iteration tracking of:

+Degree Centrality

+Betweenness Centrality

+Closeness Centrality

+Clustering Coefficient

+Graph evolution visualizations with fixed layout and community colors

+Metric evolution plots showing how node importance changes over time

+Final community summary with sizes and average metrics

+📘 Method Overview

+The implementation follows Newman’s modularity maximization algorithm:

+Start with the full graph as a single community.

+Compute the refined modularity matrix
+𝐵
+(
+𝐶
+)
+B(C) of a subgraph.

+Find the largest eigenvalue and leading eigenvector.

+If the eigenvalue > 0, split nodes by eigenvector sign (+ / –).

+Push resulting subcommunities back into the queue.

+Continue until no split increases modularity.

+📊 Result Summary

+Final Communities: 5

+Successful Splits: 4

+First split clearly separated the two factions led by Node 0 and Node 33.

+Later splits identified smaller cohesive subgroups and isolated outliers.

+🧠 Centrality Insight

+Betweenness centrality showed the most dramatic change:

+Nodes 0 and 33 began as global brokers linking factions.

+After the first split, their betweenness dropped sharply, revealing a transition to local leaders within isolated communities.

+🧾 Conclusion

+This project demonstrates that node importance is not static.
+Centrality values are structurally dependent and shift as the network moves from a global view to smaller, more cohesive communities.
+Community detection is therefore not only about where nodes belong, but also how their roles evolve.

+📚 References

+Algorithm:
+Newman, M. E. J. (2006).
+Modularity and community structure in networks.
+PNAS, 103(23), 8577–8582.

+Dataset:
+Zachary, W. W. (1977).
+An information flow model for conflict and fission in small groups.
+Journal of Anthropological Research, 33(4), 452–473.